Epiphone has a rich history. Here’s a detailed overview of the Epiphone factories and their significance in the company’s history.

 In 1957, Chicago Musical Instrument Company (CMI), Gibson‘s parent company, acquired Epiphone.

-Under Gibson’s leadership, Epiphone’s production was initially moved to a Gibson plant in Kalamazoo, Michigan.
+Epiphone‘s production was moved to a Gibson plant in Kalamazoo, Michigan.

 Epiphone Japanese Factories

-The 1970s marked a shift in guitar production.
-During this time, many companies, including Gibson and Fender, began moving production overseas to reduce costs.
-Epiphone too was part of this wave.
+In the 1970s, many companies, including Gibson and Fender, began moving production overseas to reduce costs.

 During the late 1960s and early 1970s, Japan emerged as a major center for guitar manufacturing.
 Japanese factories began producing high-quality guitars, rivaling American counterparts.
 Brands like Ibanez and Yamaha became internationally recognized, which drew the attention of American companies.